Japanese parts maker Nippi aims at a 50% reduction in costs

 Three decades ago, carbon-fiber reinforced plastic, commonly known as composite, was beginning to appear in commercial aircraft.
 It was not cheap and could not, at that time, be applied to anything like an entire airframe.
 With the Boeing 787, an almost completely composite aircraft is now in service.
 The problem of cost remains, but a second phase of the composite revolution is now underway, with manufacturers looking for ways of eliminating autoclaves—the costly, energy- hungry ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Nippi Hopes To Cut Composite Costs By 50%".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Nippi Hopes To Cut Composite Costs By 50%".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.